What Percentage of Blockage Requires Angioplasty?

 • For patients with left main coronary artery disease, even a 50% blockage may require medical intervention and angioplasty.

-Doctors usually treat a moderate heart obstruction of less than 40% with appropriate medicines and dietary and lifestyle changes.
-Such blockages do not hinder blood flow, and patients do not show symptoms.
+Coronary artery stenosis of less than 40% is considered mild and is typically managed with optimal medical therapy and lifestyle modification.
+Mild coronary blockages usually do not significantly impair blood flow at rest, though symptoms may still occur in certain patients due to other mechanisms.
 However, there is clear evidence to suggest that the disease is progressive.
 Hence, patients should change their lifestyle and diet to reduce the risk factors.

 Other Symptoms that Require Angioplasty